 In the spring of the second year, BPH students take a preliminary qualifying examination (PQE).
 The purpose of the PQE is to assess the student’s preparation and ability to embark on original scientific investigation.
-The primary goal of the PQE is to evaluate the student’s ability to identify and articulate a clear hypothesis for his/her thesis topic based upon familiarity with relevant literature, to propose critical experiments designed to prove or to disprove the hypothesis, and to interpret experimental outcomes in a manner that indicates awareness of the limitations of the methods used.
+The primary goal of the PQE is to evaluate the student’s ability to identify and articulate a clear hypothesis for the thesis topic based upon familiarity with relevant literature, to propose critical experiments designed to prove or to disprove the hypothesis, and to interpret experimental outcomes in a manner that indicates awareness of the limitations of the methods used.
 It is not expected that preliminary data will be presented to support the hypothesis.
 The exam includes a written proposal and oral defense of that proposal on a topic related to the dissertation research.

 Preparing for the PQE: Student Timeline